 Skillet Huevos Rancheros

-the juice of 1 lime + extra for serving
+- 1 lime wedge + extra for serving

-Preheat oven to 425.
-In a glass bowl, season tomatoes with salt and drain excess liquid.
+- Step 1 Preheat oven to 425.
+In a glass bowl, season tomatoes with salt, wait 2 minutes, and drain excess liquid.
 Toss in onion and cilantro.
 Squeeze the juice of the lime into the mixture.
 Set the pico de gallo aside.

 - Step 2 Lightly coat the bottom of a large cast iron skillet with vegetable oil.
 Line the skillet with tortillas and toast in the oven for about 5 min.

 - Step 3 In a small saucepan, simmer beans for about 5 minutes.
 Season with cumin, chipotle powder, and garlic powder.
 Mash the beans in the saucepan leaving some unmashed.

 - Step 4 Cover tortillas with a layer of the semi-mashed beans.
 Create spaces / pockets in the beans and crack an egg in each pocket.
 If you prefer fully cooked eggs, break the yolk.
 Salt and pepper the eggs and bake for about 12-15 minutes or until eggs are cooked to your liking.

 - Step 5 Top with fresh green peppers, cilantro, pico de gallo, avocado, and lime juice, and cotija cheese.
 Serve immediately.